akrzemi1/__sandbox__/papers/ccs_roles.md

 ### The passage of time

-Sometimes a different semantics can be assigned to a CSS only because some time has passed...
+Sometimes a different semantics can be assigned to a CSS only because some time has passed.
+For a group of CSS-es in my library, I want to treat them as *Review* for some time, i.e., just evaluate, log and continue.
+But later, when I get confidence that the CSS-es are called in-contract, I may want to evaluate and throw on failure.
+And do this not for all *Review* CSS-es but only fo a subset from one library.
+Therefore changing semantic for all *Review* CSS-es will not cut it either.

 Preconditions vs other CCS-es
 -----------------------------

 It is a common situation in contract checking frameworks to runtime check only preconditions but ignore assertions, postconditions and invariants.
 E.g, this is possible in Eiffel
 ([[EIFFEL]](https://www.eiffel.org/doc/eiffel/ET-_Design_by_Contract_%28tm%29%2C_Assertions_and_Exceptions)) and in Boost.Contract ([[BOOST.CONTRACT]](https://www.boost.org/doc/libs/1_69_0/libs/contract/doc/html/index.html)).
-The reason for this is that the likelyhood of detecting a bug while evaluating a precondition is much much higher than in other types of CCS-es.
-This is because preconditions are the only type of CCS-es where a different person declares the expectation and a different person is expected to fulfill it: the llikelihood of micommunication is higher.
-In contrast, for preconditions, the author of the function declares the precondition and implements the function body.
+The reason for this is that the likelihood of detecting a bug while evaluating a precondition is much much higher than in other types of CCS-es.
+This is because preconditions are the only type of CCS-es where a different person declares the expectation and a different person is expected to fulfill it: the likelihood of micommunication is higher.
+In contrast, for postconditions, the author of the function declares the precondition and implements the function body.

 Therefore it is likely that programmers will want only preconditions to be evaluated at run-time.